expo/expo/docs/pages/clients/eas-build.md

 The easiest way to do this is to duplicate the scheme for your main application.
 [You can find Apple's instructions for how to do so here](https://developer.apple.com/library/archive/documentation/ToolsLanguages/Conceptual/Xcode_Overview/ManagingSchemes.html)

-Once this is done, you will need to set the `Build Configuration` for your Development Client to `Debug`
+Once this is done, you will need to set the `Build Configuration` for your Development Client to `Debug`.
+To do that you need to click on your scheme, then click on Edit Scheme, then Archive and change `Build Configuration` to `Debug`.

+Then click on Manage schemes and make sure your Development Client scheme is `shared`.

 ## Setting up EAS